united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 #### Getting access to the device

-To verify whether the installation worked and access [Grafana] (the dashboard) and [Node-RED], we will first enable SSH via password authentification, fetch the login details for [Kubernetes] and then login via [Lens].
+To verify whether the installation worked and to access [Grafana] (the dashboard) and [Node-RED], we will first enable SSH via password authentification, fetch the login details for [Kubernetes] and then login via [Lens].

 [Grafana]: https://grafana.com/
 [Node-RED]: https://nodered.org/